 What is rosacea?

-Dr Stephanie Munn, Bupa Consultant Dermatologist, explains: “If you have rosacea, the skin on your face (or sometimes elsewhere on your body) may tend to flush easily.
+Bupa’s Dr Rogers explains: “If you have rosacea, the skin on your face (or sometimes elsewhere on your body) may tend to flush easily.
 The skin can become red and sore to the touch.
-A rash of bumpy spots (papules) and pus-filled pustules can appear across your nose, cheeks and forehead.
+A rash of bumpy spots (papules) and pus-filled bumps (pustules) can appear across your nose, cheeks, chin and forehead.

-“Other symptoms include potentially serious eye conditions like blepharitis, where the eyelids become red and swollen.
-Men are also prone to thickening skin around the nose (rhinophyma).”
+“Other symptoms include potentially serious eye conditions such as blepharitis, where the eyelids become red and swollen.
+Although rosacea affects more women, it tends to be more severe in men.
+Men are prone to thickening skin around the nose (rhinophyma).”

 This photo shows what rosacea looks like:

-When it comes to rosacea triggers and causes, Dr Munn says: “Rosacea can be made worse by sunshine, stress, exercise, alcohol, spicy food and extremes of temperature.
-Its cause is unknown, but there are theories that reactions to tiny mites that live on your skin, or to bacteria in your gut, may be involved.
-Nothing has been proven yet, but we do know rosacea isn’t contagious.”
+When it comes to things that can cause or trigger rosacea, Dr Rogers says: “Rosacea can become worse for many different reasons.
+These include sunshine, stress, exercise, alcohol, spicy food and temperature extremes (being very hot or very cold).
+Its cause is unknown.
+But there are theories that reactions to tiny mites that live on your skin, or to bacteria in your gut, may be involved.
+Nothing has been proven yet.
+What we do know for sure is that rosacea isn’t contagious.”

 A tactless client spurred me to do something when she said: “Did you know you’ve got a rash across your face?”
 Like many people, my reaction was to buy a basket-load of different creams from the chemist, including witch-hazel and eucalyptus oil, which stung terribly.